Progress

 Additional energy stewardship

-✓ Adopt a new energy code requiring all-electric equipment in new buildings (ordinance 8629)
+✓ Completed: Adopt a new energy code requiring all-electric equipment in new buildings (ordinance 8629)

-☐ Develop standards to ensure potential nee data centers meet the highest standards for sustainability and community benefit
+☐ Develop standards to ensure potential new data centers meet the highest standards for sustainability and community benefit

 Protection from fires and floods